rxseger/homebridge-udp-lightsensor/README.md

     ]
 ```

-Creates a ContactSensor service for each switch in `data`.
+Creates a LightSensor service for each switch in `data`.

 Listens for UDP datagrams on port 8266, turns on Switch #2 upon receiving
 the two bytes 02 followed by ff, turns it off when receiving 02 followed by 00,